StefanoGaspardone/AW1-Weeks/week 7/exercise.md

 Use the defined state and decide where to put the function to increase the score.

-## Add a new answer (I part)
+## Add a new answer

 Include a form on the question page to add a new answer.
-The form will appear under the answers' table and use _controlled input components_.
+The form will appear under the answers' table; choose whether to use _controlled input components_ or _useActionState_.

-For the moment, define the suitable components to show the form **without** handling the insertion of a new answer in the table.
+First, start defining the suitable components to show the form *without* handling the insertion of a new answer in the table.
+Then, *handle the insertion* of a new answer in the table.
+Use the defined state to perform this operation.

+## To use state or not to use state

+Make the entire form appear and disappear through a suitable button at the end of the table.
+Do you need a new state?

+Now, sort the table content by clicking on the "Score" header.
+For simplicity, a first click will sort the table from the lowest value to the highest and a second click from the highest to the lowest.
+Do you need a new state?

+## Edit an answer

+Make the "edit" button available for each answer row work.
+When pressed, re-use the form on the question page to edit the chosen answer.
+Handle the state update accordingly.

+What happens when you edit two answers, one after the other, without submitting the form?
+Why?
+How can you solve the issue?

+## Delete an answer (optional)

+By clicking on the "delete" button associated with an answer, the answer should be deleted from the table (and the state).